-Unfortunately, most of us are not taught even just the basics of personal finance in school or by our parents.
-Many of us may have parents who struggled financially themselves.
+Unfortunately, most of us are not taught even just the basics of personal finance by our parents.
+Many among us may have parents who struggled financially themselves.
 But there is help out there for those interested in learning how to achieve financial independence without smoke and mirrors.

 “If we command our wealth, we shall be rich and free.
 If our wealth commands us, we are poor indeed.” –Edmund Burke

 Almost four years ago I stumbled across some personal finance blogs that introduced me to the concept of FIRE (financial independence / retire early) which helped me reign in my finances, eliminate debt, prioritize saving and investing, and chart my path to financial freedom.

 Principles of FI/RE

 FI = Financial Independence – Having enough savings, investments and/or passive income to provide and maintain for yourself and family.
 Not needing to actively work to receive an income to sustain life.

 RE = Retired Early (or striving to Retire Early) – Having achieved FI pursues new interests outside of actual work/traditional job for a paycheck, before the typical retirement age range of 62 – 65.

 What’s Enough for Financial Independence?

 Numerous factors go into determining what is sufficient for financial independence or retirement and we will dive into many of them in coming articles.
 For now, two are listed below.

 Rule of 25 – A rule of thumb suggesting that when you achieve 25x your annual spending in savings, you should be able to retire. ($50,000 x 25 = $1,250,000).